Codeigniter 4 jQuery Ajax Image Upload with Preview Tutorial

 }

-Step 6: Create Views
+Step 6: Create HTML Form

-Now we need to create form.php, go to application/views/ folder and create form.php file. and update the following HTML into your files:
+Go to application/views/ folder and create form.php file. and update the following HTML into your files:

 <!DOCTYPE html>